Kennymore: 1914: three-year-old season

 On 17 July Kennymore returned to the track for the Eclipse Stakes over ten furlongs at Sandown Park.
 As at Epsom, he misbehaved and delayed the start by his "furious antics" and refusal to line up alongside the other horses: it was only with some difficulty that his jockey, Jimmy Clark, persuaded him to race when the starting barrier went up.
 Although the race was open to older horses the finish was dominated by three-year-old colts, and Kennymore finished third behind Hapsburg (second in the Derby) and Honeywood.
 Clark commented "he seemed disinclined to race...he disappointed me" but added that the colt would be better suited by "a long, galloping course".

 Alec Taylor decided to equip Kennymore with blinkers when the colt was moved up in distance to contest the St Leger Stakes over 14 1/2 furlongs at a Doncaster Racecourse on 10 September.
 He tood the lead from the start and set a "rasping" pace but tired in the straight and finished second, beaten five lengths by Black Jester.
 After the race Kennymoe's connections were reportedly critical of the forcing tactics employed by Kennymore's jockey Fred Templeman.
 On 2 October, Kennymore ended his season by winning the Newmarket St Leger over 1 3/4 miles against moderate opposition.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Kennymore an "inferior" winner of the 2000 Guineas.

 Stud record

 Kennymore was retired from racing to become a breeding stallion.
 He had little chance to prove himself, however, as he died in the late summer of 1916 after siring only one crop of foals.

+Pedigree

+Kennymore is inbred 4S x 5D to the stallion Toxophilite, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Musket) on the dam side of his pedigree.

+Kennymore is inbred 4D x 5D to the stallion Macaroni, meaning that he appears fourth generation and fifth generation (via Sofia) on the dam side of his pedigree.